All memory allocation for a data node is performed when the node

 Schema memory size is controlled by the following set of configuration parameters:

-The number of nodes and the number of LDM threads also have a major impact on the size of schema memory since the number of partitions in each table and each partition (and its replicas) have to be represented in schema memory.
+The number of nodes and the number of LDM threads also have a major impact on the size of schema memory since the number of partitions in each table and each partition (and its fragment replicas) have to be represented in schema memory.

 In addition, a number of other records are allocated during startup.
 These are relatively small.
 Each block in each thread contains block objects that use memory.
 This memory size is also normally quite small compared to the other data node memory structures.